we-make-software/tech/README.md

 The `InitSystemLibrary` needs to be used to configure the project.
 When we go deeper you will understand.
 So every time I come with the title `System-DSL`, then it’s about this.

+I believe the network layer is important when it comes to servers, which is why I start with the network layer.
+I will add other projects as I go.
+For this reason, I have another file in the *System* folder called **Directory.h**, which will serve as the main entry point for all headers that will be connected.